renovate-bot/khulnasoft-lab-_-AiExec/docs/docs/API-Reference/api-reference-api-examples.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-This page provides examples and practices for managing Langflow using the Langflow API.
+This page provides examples and practices for managing Aiexec using the Aiexec API.

-The Langflow API's OpenAPI spec can be viewed and tested at your Langflow deployment's `docs` endpoint.
+The Aiexec API's OpenAPI spec can be viewed and tested at your Aiexec deployment's `docs` endpoint.
 For example, `http://127.0.0.1:7860/docs`.

 ## Export values